 Under our 1997 Plan, our board may grant incentive stock options to employees, including officers and employee directors.
 Nonstatutory stock options and stock issuances may be granted to employees, directors, and consultants.
 The board of directors or a committee designated by the board, referred to as the plan administrator, administers our 1997 Plan, including selecting the award recipients, determining the number of shares to be subject to each award, determining the exercise or purchase price of each award and determining the vesting and exercise periods of each award.
 The exercise price of all incentive stock options granted under our 1997 Plan must be at least equal to the fair market value of the common stock on the date of grant.
 The exercise price of all nonstatutory stock options granted under our 1997 Plan must be determined by the plan administrator, but in no event may be less than 85% of the fair market value on the date of grant.
 With respect to any participant who owns stock possessing more than 10% of the voting power of all our classes of stock or the stock of any parent or subsidiary of us, the exercise price of any incentive stock option must equal at least 110% of the fair market value on the grant date.
-The maximum term of an incentive stock option or nonstatutory stock option must not exceed ten years, provided, however, that the maximum term of any incentive stock option granted to participant who owns stock possessing more than 10% of the voting power of all our classes of stock or the stock of any parent or subsidiary of us must not exceed five years.
-The purchase price per share for direct stock issuances must be not less than 85% of the fair market value on the date of issuance.
+The maximum term of an incentive stock option granted to participant who owns stock possessing more than 10% of the voting power of all our classes of stock or the stock option granted to participant who owns stock possessing more than 10% of the voting power of all our classes of any incentive stock option granted to participant who owns stock possessing more than 10% of the voting power of all our classes of any incentive stock option granted to participant who owns stock possessing more than 10% of the voting power of all our classes of stock or the stock option granted to participant who owns stock possessing more than 10% of the voting power of all our classes of stock of any parent or subsidiary of us must not exceed time years.
+The purchase price per share for direct stock issuances the termination.
+In the event the optionee dies while the optionee is an employee, director or consultant of our company, the options vested as of the date of death may be exercised prior to the earlier of their expiration date or 12 months from the date of the optionee's death.
+In the event the optionee becomes disabled while the optionee is an employee, director or consultant of our company, the options vested as of the date of disability may be exercised prior to the earlier of their expiration date or 12 months from the date of the date of disability may be exercised prior to the earlier of their expiration date or 12 months from the date of the optionee's disability.